 Only items listed on a COA are approved and COA’s do expire.
 Approved work must begin within six months of the COA date and be completed within two years.
 The COA is not a Building Permit.
 A Building Permit is a separate application you obtain from the Bureau of Codes.

-List of Williamsport Historic Properties & Sites not in Mill Row Historic District (outside of the Historic District) Your home or building may be listed!
+List of Williamsport Historic Properties & Sites not in Mill Row Historic District (outside the Historic District) Your home or building may be listed!
 View these notable properties at: Interactive Map of Historic Sites out of District

 Welcome to Williamsport – A Short History